TYPO3-Documentation/t3docs-examples/README.rst

 ===========================

-**Important:** The extension in the Extension Repository and the rendered documentation is currently outdated.
-The most recent version of this extension is 0.8.0 for TYPO3 8.
+**Important:** The extension in the Extension Repository and the rendered documentation may be outdated.
+The most recent version of this extension is 10.0.2 for TYPO3 10.

 **Installation:** Can be installed via composer:
 ``composer req t3docs/examples``